FreeCAD/Website/content/news/announcement/first-announcement/index.en.md

 ---
-title: First Announcement is updated
+title: "First Announcement is updated"
-description: This is the first announcement article!
+description: "This is the first announcement article!"
 date: 2024-05-16T05:27:00
-author: FreeCAD
+author: "FreeCAD"
 draft: false
 categories: announcement
 ToC: true
+tags:
+  - first
 cover:
   image: 0.webp
-  caption: a cover caption
+  caption: "a cover caption"
-  alt: a cover alternative title
+  alt: "a cover alternative title"
-tags:
-  - first
 ---

 # This is the first heading

 ## This is the second heading